Linking a ServiceNow app to GitHub

 To see if you have successfully connected the app to your GitHub repo, navigate to your GitHub repo and verify the initial commit:

-Note: you don't get this message when using the Basic Auth Credentials method.
+Note: You don't get this message when using the Basic Auth Credentials method.

 Link to Source Control